Sabu (wrestler): Teaming with Rob Van Dam (1997–2000)

 At the ECW/FMW Supershow II in Japan on December 13, Sabu and Van Dam defeated the Dudley Boyz to win their second World Tag Team Championship, marking Sabu's third individual title reign.
+The Japan tour also served as the occasion for Farhat's formal retirement ceremony, held on December 11 at Korakuen Hall, at which Onita presented him with a commemorative championship belt; Brunk wrote that a separate Japanese-style wedding ceremony he held with his first wife, Hitomi, took place the following day at Sensō-ji temple in Tokyo, a detail that conflicts with earlier reporting placing a Japanese ceremony in 1997.
 On the December 23 episode of Hardcore TV, Sabu defeated Taz and Justin Credible in a three-way elimination match to win the FTW Heavyweight Championship after Taz put Sabu on top of him.
 Van Dam and Sabu retained the titles against Hardcore Chair Swingin' Freaks at House Party on January 16, 1999.
 Sabu and Taz competed in a falls count anywhere title unification match for Sabu's FTW Championship and Taz's ECW World Heavyweight Championship at Living Dangerously on March 21, which Taz won to unify both titles.
 Sabu would begin wearing a neck brace and take some time off, resulting in his partner Van Dam defending the World Tag Team Championship against D-Von Dudley in a singles match on the April 23 episode of Hardcore TV, which D-Von won.
 As a result, the Dudley Boyz won the titles.
 Sabu then defeated Justin Credible at Anarchy Rulz on September 19.